PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Conclusion

 \section{Conclusion}

-This study presents a comprehensive comparative analysis of PCA-QS and simple random sampling (SRS) across varying configurations of dimensionality, sample sizes, and principal component counts.
-The comparison employs four statistical similarity metrics — Energy Distance, Maximum Mean Discrepancy (MMD), Mahalanobis Distance, and Kullback–Leibler (KL) Divergence — to quantify the discrepancy between the sampled subsets and the full data distribution.
+This study presents a comprehensive comparative analysis of Principal Component Analysis-guided Quantile Sampling (PCA-QS) and Simple Random Sampling (SRS) methods, evaluated across varying configurations of dimensionality, sample sizes, and principal component counts.
+The comparison leverages four statistical similarity metrics — Energy Distance, Maximum Mean Discrepancy (MMD), Mahalanobis Distance, and Kullback–Leibler (KL) Divergence — to quantify the discrepancy between the sampled subsets and the full data distribution.
 Across all metrics, PCA-QS consistently achieves lower values, indicating superior fidelity in preserving both the statistical and geometric structure of the original dataset.
 These advantages become more pronounced in higher-dimensional settings and persist across a range of sample sizes and principal component configurations.
 A composite score aggregating all normalized metrics further confirms the robust performance of PCA-QS.
-Additionally, clustering analysis delineates specific regimes where SRS performs comparably — typically under low dimensionality and small sample sizes — versus scenarios where PCA-QS provides significant improvements.
-Overall, the results establish PCA-QS as a robust, scalable, and structure-preserving subsampling method, offering a principled alternative to SRS for large-scale data reduction in modern machine learning workflows.
-While PCA-QS demonstrates robust performance across most settings, practitioners should note that its effectiveness depends on the alignment of principal components with meaningful data structure; in highly multimodal or noisy scenarios, complementary clustering or nonlinear dimension reduction methods may further enhance its sampling quality.
-Extending this idea by replacing PCA with other nonlinear methods is an avenue for future research and will be reported elsewhere.
+Additionally, clustering analysis delineates specific regimes where SRS performs comparably — typically under low dimensionality and small sample sizes — versus scenarios where PCA-QS offers significant improvements.
+Overall, the results establish PCA-QS as a robust, scalable, and structure-preserving subsampling method, providing a principled alternative to SRS for large-scale data reduction in modern machine learning workflows.